It's not safe to assume that divorcing couples filing their income taxes one way over the other is better.

 Yes, but that option only goes one way.
 You can file separately and thereafter amend to file jointly within three years of the original tax filing due date.

-If you are in need of assistance regarding filing jointly or separately in PA or surrounding areas, please contact Family Law Attorney Mary Cushing Doherty at 610-275-0700 or email her at email@example.com.
+If you are in need of assistance regarding filing taxes during a divorce jointly in PA or surrounding areas, please contact Family Law Attorney Mary Cushing Doherty at 610-275-0700 or email her at firstname.lastname@example.org.